 Now, let us find out more about the different arrow points for your preferred type:

 Aptly named for its shape, this type of arrow point is commonly used for target practice archery.
-Take note that a bullet point needs to be smaller or of the same diameter of the arrow shaft.
+Take note that a bullet point needs to be smaller than the the same diameter of the arrow shaft.
 Otherwise, flight will suffer.

-Also known as combination points, these tips are sharpened in such a way for lesser penetration.
-This is done to save up on target practice or when hunters are after smaller game.
+Also known as combination points, these tips are sharpened specially for smaller penetration.
+This is done to save the target you practice on, or for hunters who are after smaller game.